nerds-with-keyboards/routerino/README.md

 ## Image Component

-Routerino includes a an optimized Image component that automatically generates responsive images with WebP format, Low Quality Image Placeholders (LQIP), and perfect loading attributes.
+Routerino includes an optimized Image component that automatically generates responsive images with WebP format, Low Quality Image Placeholders (LQIP), and smart loading attributes.
 No configuration required - it works out of the box!

 ### Optimization

-The Image component is designed to get perfect Lighthouse scores with no configuration:
+The Image component provides powerful performance optimizations with no configuration:

 - Responsive Images: Automatic generation of multiple sizes (480, 800, 1200, 1920px), configurable if needed
 - Modern Formats: WebP with fallback for maximum compatibility